 - Section A: Reading: 1 literature fiction text x 4 Qs (25%)

 - Section B: Writing: Descriptive/narrative writing x 1 Q (25%)

 ENGLISH LANGUAGE PAPER 2: Writers’ Viewpoints and Perspectives (1h45 - 50% of GCSE)

 - Section A: Reading one non-fiction text AND one literary non-fiction text x 4 Qs (25%)

-- Section B: Writing – writing to present a viewpoint x 1 question (25%)
+- Section B: Writing – writing to present a viewpoint x 1 Q (25%)

-- Section A: Shakespeare x 1 question, no choice.
-Writing in detail about an extract from the play and then about the play as a whole.
+- Section A: Shakespeare (Macbeth) x 1 question, no choice.
+Writing in detail about an extract, linked to writing about the play as a whole.

-- We have chosen to study The Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson
+- Section B: The 19th Century Novel (The Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson) - x 1Q, no choice.

 - Section A – Modern Texts: essay on Post-1914 British play